 SPDs are an essential requirement for all employer-sponsored health benefit plans, including qualified small employer HRAs (QSEHRAs), individual coverage HRAs (ICHRAs), and group coverage HRAs (GCHRAs), also known as integrated HRAs.

-If an HRA exists without a written SPD, it's considered out of compliance.
-You may be fined up to $110 per day if you don't provide one within 30 days after an individual's request.
+If an HRA exists without a written SPD, it's out of compliance.
+The Department of Labor (DOL) may fine you up to $110 per day if you don't provide one within 30 days after an individual's request.

 What should a summary plan description include?

 ERISA § 2520.102-31 outlines the required contents of your SPD.
 It should generally inform participants of the plan's benefits, rights, and obligations.

 The SPD provides information on:

 - When an employee can participate in the plan

 - How you calculate the services and benefits